-In the case of a power of appointment it is clear that the objects of the power have no proprietary interest in the fund unless an appointment is made in their favour.
-In the case of a fixed trust the beneficiaries have equitable title to the property held on trust for them, and may compel the trustees to transfer the legal title to them under the rule in Saunders v Vautier (1841) Cr & Ph 240.
-The position of the beneficiaries of a discretionary trust is not so clear cut and has led some commentators to suggest that they have a ‘quasi-proprietary’ right, Conv 118.
-The rights of the class as a whole are essentially different from the rights of any individual members of the class.
+Conversely, in the case of a fixed trust, the beneficiaries do have a proprietary interest in the property held on trust for them, and may compel the trustees to transfer the legal title to them under the rule in Saunders v Vautier (1841) Cr & Ph 240.
+That said, the position of the beneficiaries of a discretionary trust is not so clear cut and has led some commentators to suggest that they have a ‘quasi-proprietary’ right.
+In some cases, if all the beneficiaries can be determined, they may be able to terminate the trust.

 Whilst the beneficiaries have no right to receive a distribution under a discretionary trust there is potential recourse if no distribution is made for a number of years.
 In a 1977 case, the court held that whilst it could not compel the trustees to exercise their powers in a specific manner, it could order replacement of the trustees.

 The beneficiaries have a limited right to disclosure.
 Trust beneficiaries have a fundamental right to ensure the trust is administered properly.
 This means in accordance with both the law and the terms of the trust deed.
 However, this does not mean they have an automatic right to the information they request.